NWU-MuST/ntts/tsn/README.md

 Setswana text resources for TTS
 ===============================

 This directory contains text resources intended for R&D of Setswana TTS systems.
 Files prefixed with `lwazi2_` originate from the [Lwazi2 Setswana TTS corpus][rma:tsn].
+The prototypes require software from [here](https://github.com/NWU-MuST/ttslab2).

  - `lwazi2_utts.tsn.scm` is the Setswana portion of the corpus annotated for vowel height during the NTTS project (see top level `README.md`).
  - `lwazi2_utts.tsn.contfunc.punct.tsv` is the Setswana portion of the corpus annotated for _content_ and _function_ word distinctions (with punctuation tokens).